 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Teaching takes me all over campus and I have a hybrid telework schedule.
 The best way to get in touch is to send an email or sign up for an appointment.
 To sign up for an appointment during my regularly-scheduled office hours, please click the button below.
 If none of those times work, please email me at the address above to find another time.
-For fall semester 2021, all consultations will take place via Zoom due to the ongoing pandemic.
+For fall semester 2022, consultations are available either in-person in Newman Library or virtually via Zoom.
+Just choose your preference before selecting a date and time.

 Education Research Complete indexes citations, abstracts, and full text from journals, books, book chapters, case studies, essays, interviews, conference proceedings, product reviews, and experiments in all areas of education.
 You can limit to peer-reviewed journals.
 1865-present.